Paths For All Networks

 Where are path networks being developed?

 Over the next few years path networks will be created around each of the Angus burghs.
 The Forfar, Arbroath, Brechin, Kirriemuir and Monifieth networks have now been completed.
-The first phase of path improvements around Carnoustie has recently been completed, and plans are underway development of the Montrose network.
+The first phase of path improvements around Carnoustie has been completed, and plans are underway for development of the Montrose network.

 How are the routes chosen?